ni/automotive-camera-module-reference/docs/reference/gettingstartedexample/gse-acq-help.md

 Refer to this document to understand the elements of the getting started example for acquisition with variants of the PXIe-148X GMSL and FPD-Link interface modules.
 This document provides a description for all controls and indicators on the acquisition getting started example front panel.
 > Note: Updates to controls when the VI is running will not take effect unless otherwise indicated.

-> Note: This document references the example included with the NI-FlexRIO 22Q3 driver.
-Examples included in newer releases of the driver should be appliable.
+> Note: This document references the example included with the NI-FlexRIO 23Q1 driver.
+Examples included in newer releases of the driver should be applicable.

 ### Table of contents
 {: .no_toc }